oconnellryan/oconnellryan.github.io/index.md

 layout: page
 title: Projects
 ---

 A collection of my Sports Analytics and Sports Business Analytics projects.

-&nbsp;<br>

 ## Business Analytics in Sports:
 These projects explore the business side of sports including fan behavior, revenue optimization, and pricing strategy: &nbsp;<br>